 Hot or cold compress for a broken blood vessel in the eye?

-Use a cold compress for 24 hours after you notice the problem and then switch to warm compresses.
-Compresses can be used up to three times per day for about 10 to 15 minutes.
+Use a cold compress in the first 24 hours after you notice the problem.
+Then switch to warm compresses.
+Compresses can be used up to three times daily for 10 to 15 minutes.

 Subconjunctival hemorrhage is the medical term for a broken blood vessel in the eye.
 It occurs when a small blood vessel breaks beneath the conjunctiva, the clear membrane covering your eye.